Skip to main content

 What is the oldest restaurant in Córdoba?

 Taberna Salinas, founded in 1879, is the oldest continuously operating restaurant in the city.
-Bodegas Campos, established in 1908, is close behind and arguably more famous.
+Bodegas Campos, established in 1908, is close behind and arguably more famous for its barrel-vaulted cellars and century-old rabo de toro recipe.
 Both are still family-run and serving recipes that have changed little since their founding.

 What is rabo de toro and where is the best version in Córdoba?